"Success is not final, failure is not fatal: it is the courage to continue that counts."

 Accepting Defeat

 Defeat is inevitable.
 The Mature Warrior knows this.
 He admits when he's beaten, when his approach fails, when he's wrong.
 He doesn't deny defeat or let it crush him.
 He learns from it and grows stronger.
+This willingness to face loss honestly is what separates him from men who crumble at the first setback.

 Accepting defeat requires six capacities: